 “Just go somewhere else”

 Site C dam, the costliest public project in B.C.’s history, threatens to eliminate the last portion of the Peace River, which is the main artery of West Moberly’s traditional territory.
-If completed, Site C will devastate this Indigenous Nation’s ability to live their traditional mode of life as promised by Treaty No. 8.
+Site C will devastate this Indigenous Nation’s ability to live their traditional mode of life as promised by Treaty No. 8.

 Site C is unsafe